 Let me show you how to do this for a Company’s Database.

-So first create a simple company’s database in your SQL Server and name it Company.
-Create 2 tables on it and name them as –
+Open the View ➤ SQL Sever Object Explorer in Visual Studio.
+Then create a simple company’s database in your SQL Server and name it Company.
+Create 2 tables to it and name them as:

 The id column is both Primary Key and Identity.